 No Name Brief history, positions and assignments at the Company, and important positions of other companies concurrently held 6 Hiroshi Suzuki (Born on Aug.
-31, 1958) [Number of years in office of the Director of the Company] 23 Years [Number of shares of the Company held] 942,080 Shares [Number of attendances to the board meetings] Apr.
+31, 1958) [Number of years in office of the Director of the Company] 24 Years [Number of shares of the Company held] 942,080 Shares [Number of attendances to the board meetings] 10/10 times (100%) Apr.
 1985 Joined the Company Jun.
 1993 Director of the Company Jun.
-1997 Managing Director of the Company, Apr.
+1997 Managing Director of the Company Apr.
 1999 Managing Director of the Company Jun.
 1999 Executive Managing Director of the Company Jun.
 2000 Representative Director, President & CEO of the Company Jun.
 2003 Director, Representative Executive Officer President & CEO of the Company (present post) Dec.
-2011 Chief Representative of Singapore Branch of the Company (present post) 6 •
+2011 Chief Representative of Singapore Branch of the Company (present post) Passan for the Calastian of C Constitute for Bloods.